iknek/iknek.github.io/content/post/shodan-lantronix-dork/shodan-lantronix-dork.md

 ## A Closer Look

 As afformentioned, I ended up coming across a Lantronix device in the wild.
 Before doing anything else, I checked if the organization who owned the device had a bug bounty set up, which they did!
 Safe in the knowledge that what I was doing was legal, I tried to see what was behind each exposed port for the IP address.
-One of those lead to a log-in page, for the Lantronix device.
+One of those lead to a log-in page - for the Lantronix device.
 With no valid combination of "admin" and "pass" or "password", I resorted to doing a simple web search for default Lantronix device passwords.

 ## The Exploit
 It's at this point I found an interesting note in a user manual.
 The default password is, in-fact, the last 8 characters of the Device ID!
 Going back to Shodan, we find none other than the Device ID printed in the console history on port 9999.